 Oh man, where would my poor hands, lips and hair be without my Nuxe products?
 If you can only splurge on one thing, buy yourself the large, lifetime supply bottle of Nuxe Huile Prodigieuse.
 This dry oil uses vitamin E as well 6 natural essential oils, is safe for face, body and hair, and has made a world of difference on my locks; keeping them soft and supple, and helping me to detangle the hideous knots my coats and scarves have made in them by the end of the day.

 The Nuxe Rêve de Miel line translates to Dreams of Honey (or Honey Dreams), which either way says everything.
-These products use honey, shea oil and other plant extracts to nourish, repairs, and protects skin and lips.
+These products use honey, shea oil and other terrarium plants extracts to nourish, repairs, and protects skin and lips.
 I apply the hand cream and lip balm from the moment I wake up until I go to bed and its made a huge difference, particularly to my lips.

 Eau Thermale Avéne carries a long line of mineral water products for sensitive skin designed from thermal spring water, but the one I’ve tried so far is the Eau Thermale itself.
 This spray is soothing for redness, dryness and/or irritation of the skin, and can be used after cleansing or throughout the day when your skin is feeling battered by the elements.
 I also love that they sell these in small enough bottles for me to carry on to flights, as that’s when my skin tends to freak out the most.